 Some courses may have prerequisites.
+Prerequisite courses are listed as suggested background courses for particular courses.
+If you do not have the course(s) listed as a prerequisite you should seek approval of the faculty member teaching the course.
 If you register for a course and do not meet all prerequisites, your enrollment in that course may be canceled.
 Check the course description (herein) before registering for the course.